Colombia – endemic wildlife mountains and Caribbean

 To be confirmed

 Return flights: UK to Bogotá.
-Local transport as specified in itinerary including internal flight to northern Colombia.
+Local transport as specified in itinerary including internal flights.
 Fourteen nights’ accommodation (two extra nights are overnight flights), full board basis.

 Drinks and refreshments.
 Gratuities.
 Travel insurance.